Amazon FBA for beginners

 Once you’ve drafted your listing, head to Amazon and click “create a new product listing”.

 You need to select the category you will be selling in.
-You can either use the search engine to find the category or you can browse through the product categories.
+You can either use the search engine to find the category or you can browse through the categories.
 Have a look at a competitor product if you’re unsure.
 You will then be taken to the product details section where you can enter your listing information.

-How to Launch a Product on Amazon
+How to launch a product on Amazon

 When starting an Amazon FBA business, it’s really important that you get your product on the first page and in the first 10 results as that’s where all the sales are made.